Dr. Dr. Bill playing

 I've published a book, book chapters, papers, etc., on a lot of different stuff including quantum field theory, computing, optometric optics, optometric education, clinical photography, and music.

 I enjoy playing music on keyboards, recorders, and baroque guitar.
 For a decade I was organist for a parish in St. Charles and I still play supply organ for churches in the greater St. Louis area.
-I perform from time to time with The Kingsbury Ensemble; Klezundheit! klezmer big band; Di Kleyne Kapelye, a trio that performs mostly Yiddish songs; and The Ecchoing Air, an ensemble with a special interest in songs of the English baroque.
-I'm webmaster for the St. Louis Recorder Society and The Kingsbury Ensemble.
-Recently I started writing program notes for the St. Louis Civic Orchstra.
+I perform from time to time with The Kingsbury Ensemble; The St. Louis Civic Orchestra; Klezundheit! klezmer big band; and Di Kamer Kapelye, a small klezmer group.
+I'm on the board of The Kingsbury Ensemble.
+I write program notes for the St. Louis Civic Orchestra.

 Over the years I've compiled stuff I thought was useful or fun.
 You can have a look at it by clicking on a topic in the banner at the top of the page.